codatio/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 "h-0": "Requirement",
 "h-1": "Recommendations",
-"0-0": "Display the name of the tenant that has been connected", "0-1": "By default Codat includes a page, post successful connection displaying the Company Name connected.
+"0-0": "Display the name of the tenant that has been connected", "0-1": "By default Codat includes a page, post successful connection displaying the name of the connected company.

 Alternatively this can be retrieved from Company Info endpoint.", "1-0": "Display the current status of the connection(s).
 If disconnected, provide a button to connect to Xero",